neurosysgg/concord/docs/roadmap.md

   concord-local list, pending the protobuf-settings research above.
 - Whether `/tenor` and `/gif` should behave identically (Discord's real client treats them as synonyms) or diverge.

+## Fix: reply preview shows "<empty message>" for embed-only messages

+Noticed in daily use: replying to (or viewing a reply to) a message that's just an auto-unfurled link — no text content, just an embed — shows the literal `<empty message>` fallback in the reply-quote line, even though the real message renders fine in the main pane.

+### Root cause

+`format_reply_line` (`src/tui/message/format.rs:735-750`) builds the quote
+line from `display_text_with_stickers(reply.content, reply.stickers)`.
+But
+`ReplyInfo` (`src/discord/message.rs:351-357`) only carries `author_id`/`author`/`content`/`stickers`/`mentions` — no embed data at all.
+So when the replied-to message is embed-only, `content` is `None` and `stickers` is empty, `display_text_with_stickers` has nothing to return, and the `unwrap_or_else` fallback fires.

+### Fix shape

+1. Add an embed-presence signal to `ReplyInfo` — doesn't need the full `EmbedInfo`, just enough to render something better than "<empty message>" (e.g. a bool, or an embed count/title if cheaply available at parse time).
+2. Populate it in the gateway parser wherever `ReplyInfo` is currently built (same place `stickers` already gets threaded through).
+3. Update `display_text_with_stickers`'s emptiness check (or
+   `format_reply_line` directly) to fall back to something like `[Embed]` instead of `<empty message>` when there's no content/stickers but the embed flag is set.

+Small, additive, single-purpose fix — no architectural questions here.

+## Remember last-viewed channel per server

+Right now switching guilds always drops you to no channel selected, even if you were previously sitting in a specific channel on that server.

+### Root cause

+`activate_guild` (`src/tui/state/guilds.rs:555-570`) unconditionally runs
+`self.navigation.channels.active_channel_id = None` (plus resets scroll/
+selection) on every guild switch — there's no lookup for "what was I looking at here last."

+### Fix shape

+1. Add a small map, e.g. `last_active_channel: HashMap<ActiveGuildScope,
+   Id<ChannelMarker>>`, alongside `navigation.channels` state — same tier
+   as existing per-guild UI state like `collapsed_folders`.
+2. Record into it whenever `active_channel_id` changes away from a channel (or on guild switch, before it gets cleared).
+3. In `activate_guild`, look up the entry for the incoming scope instead of hard-setting `None` — fall back to `None` if there's no entry (first visit, or the channel got deleted/is no longer visible).
+4. Decide whether this persists across restarts (goes in `UiStateOptions`, like pinned channels/emoji) or is session-only — recommend session-only for v1 given it's a smaller, more speculative feature than the persisted pin lists.

+### Open questions, not decided yet

+- Persist across restarts or session-only (see above).
+- What happens if the remembered channel is no longer visible (deleted, permissions changed, channel got archived) — fall back to the guild's default/first channel, same as a fresh guild visit today.

+## Generalize pinned-item storage (channels + emoji share one shape)

+Noticed while looking at something else: pinned channels and pinned emoji are two independently-written implementations of the same data structure and behavior.

+### What's duplicated

+- Pinned channels: `pinned_channel_ids: VecDeque<Id<ChannelMarker>>` —
+  `src/tui/state/navigation.rs:70`.
+Toggle in
+  `src/tui/state/channels.rs:1017` (`toggle_channel_pin`): `push_front` on
+  pin, `remove` by position on unpin.
+Grouping/dedupe against the full item list in `src/tui/state/popups/channel_switcher.rs:295-318` (`pinned_channel_switcher_items`).
+- Pinned emoji: `pinned_emojis: VecDeque<ReactionEmoji>` —
+  `src/tui/state/emoji.rs:11`.
+Toggle around
+  `src/tui/state/popups/reactions.rs:432` with the same push_front/remove
+  shape.
+Grouping/dedupe around `reactions.rs:92`
+  (`pinned_emoji_reaction_items`) and the scoring sort at `reactions.rs:551`.

+Both persist through the same `UiStateOptions` round-trip pattern too (`src/tui/state/options.rs:156-158`, `:208-229`).

+### Fix shape

+A shared type — something like `PinnedSet<T: Eq + Hash + Clone>` wrapping
+the `VecDeque` + toggle (`push_front`/`remove`-by-position) + `contains` —
+used by both `navigation.channels` and `state.reactions`.
+The group/dedupe-against-a-catalog logic in `channel_switcher.rs` and
+`reactions.rs` is per-domain enough (different item types, different catalog shapes) that it probably stays separate, but the storage + toggle primitive doesn't need to exist twice.

+### Open questions, not decided yet

+- Whether to also unify the two `sort_by_key`-based grouping functions behind a shared helper (e.g. "unread-first, then pin order") or leave those separate given the item types differ (channel unread state vs. emoji has no equivalent concept).
+- Whether this is worth doing before or after the next feature that would add a *third* pinnable thing (none currently planned) — lower urgency than the other two items above since nothing is broken today, it's a maintainability cleanup.